HoiDam/AWS_Serverless_Fargate_Demo/README.md

   2. AWS ECR
   No ref here .
 Not yet tried
 ### 2. Create Task Definitions
-Setup procedure:
+- Task Definitions would store your pull your container file every task get triggered Setup procedure:
 1. Enter the front page of AWS ECS
 2. Go to Task Definitions